cornerstonejs/cornerstone3D/packages/docs/docs/concepts/progressive-loading/retrieve-Configuration.md

 require the full resolution of the data and you want to start viewing the data as soon as possible.

 ### Byte Range Options

 #### Options

-- `initialBytes`: byte range value to retrieve for initial decode (default is 64kb)
+- `chunkSize`: byte range value to retrieve for initial decode (default is 64kb)
 - `totalRangesToFetch`: How many total ranges to break the request up into (deafult to 2 ranges)
 - `range`: is the range number (index) that you want to fetch (should be less than `totalRangesToFetch`)

 <!-- - range - this is a number between 0 and the totalRangesToFetch
   - Fetches data starting at the last fetch end point, or 0
-  - Fetches data ending with the total length or (range+1)\*initialBytesToFetch
+  - Fetches data ending with the total length or (range+1)\*chunkSizeToFetch
   - Ranges do NOT need to be all fetched, but do need to be increasing
-- totalRangesToFetch - how many pieces of size initialBytesToFetch are retrieved
+- totalRangesToFetch - how many pieces of size chunkSizeToFetch are retrieved
-- initialBytesToFetch - the number of bytes in each fetch chunk
+- chunkSizeToFetch - the number of bytes in each fetch chunk
   - last chunk is always the remaining data, regardless of size -->

 #### Decoding Frequency